 Google, Amazon, and tons of other sites use this approach because it offers visitors a helpful search experience.
 And with the right WordPress autocomplete search plugin, you can add the same functionality to your site. 🧑🏽💻

-By the end of this post, you’ll be able to add live search functionality to any WordPress site, including WooCommerce or Easy Digital Downloads stores. 🎬
+By the end of this post, you’ll be able to add live search functionality to any WordPress site, including WooCommerce stores and many custom post type setups. 🎬

 Let’s do it!